A Guide to Skilled Trades Apprenticeships and Internships

 Some of the best trade school jobs include electrician, web developer, dental hygienist, and elevator installer and repairer.
-Other skilled trade occupations that often pay high wages include radiation therapist, diagnostic medical sonographer, plumber, and wind turbine technician.
+Other skilled trade occupations that often pay high wages include radiation therapist, medical assistant, plumber, and wind turbine technician.

 Trade school provides technical training that prepares graduates to pursue high-paying skilled trade jobs in industries like repair and maintenance, healthcare, information technology, and manufacturing.

 Trade schools and training programs often take less time and money to complete than traditional college degree programs.
 For some learners, the skilled trades offer a more practical pathway to lucrative careers.

 Apprenticeships help workers develop the skills and knowledge they need for skilled trade jobs.
 Apprentices typically participate in a structured training program with an experienced mentor.

 Apprenticeships usually include paid work experience and classroom learning.
 They often lead to full-time employment.
 Apprentices receive an official industry-recognized credential after completing their training.

 Some skilled trades require prospective employees to complete an apprenticeship as a condition of hiring.
 In the past, apprenticeships existed primarily for trade professionals like plumbers, electricians, and machinists.
 However, today, the tech and business fields also sometimes employ apprentices, strengthening the relationship between higher education and apprenticeships.